tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ##### Timing-Based Callbacks

-User who wish to create `Callbacks` that execute on a timing interval rather than a step interval can do so via launching a thread in `Callback.on_train_begin`.
+Users who wish to create `Callbacks` that execute on a timing interval rather than a step interval can do so via launching a thread in `Callback.on_train_begin`.
 An example is shown below:

 ```
 class MyTimingCallback(tf.keras.callbacks.Callback):